Teclyst/Teclyst/README.md

 I'm a French student at the ENS-PSL in Paris, where I study math and computer science.

-My current centers of interest include combinatorial and geometric group theory, formal methods and proof assistants, model theory and programming language semantics.
+My current centres of interest include combinatorial and geometric group theory, formal methods and proof assistants, model theory and programming language semantics.

 ## Languages I use